supratikkarmakr/Selenium-E-commerce-Automation-Framework/README.md

 ## 📞 Support

-For issues, questions, or contributions, please reach out through any of the following channels:
+For issues, questions, or contributions, please reach out through any of my following channels:

 ### 📧 Contact Information
 - **Email**: [karmakarsupratik10@gmail.com](mailto:karmakarsupratik10@gmail.com)
 - **Phone**: [+91 7602596399](tel:+917602596399)

-### 🛠️ Technical Support
-- Open an issue on GitHub
-- Review existing documentation
-- Check troubleshooting section

 ---

 **⚠️ Important Reminder**: Always replace the dummy phone number `7602596399` with your actual phone number before running the tests.
 The framework requires a valid phone number to receive OTP for authentication.

-**🎯 Ready to automate?** Follow the setup instructions and start automating your e-commerce testing workflows today!
+**🎯 Ready to automate?**